 With the control of three waters now remaining with councils under 'Local Water Done Well' the cost of compliance may become unaffordable for ratepayers without some form of funding from the government.
 At the time of writing the long term plan, it is unknown what form any government funding will be.
-However, Councils are expected to provide a plan on how they intend to provide the services going forward, at this time, Council has proposed that a joint Council Controlled Organisation is the most affordable for Westland.
-This will be in the form of a jointly owned water organisation with Grey and Buller District Council.
-Due to the timing of the consultation and the uncertainty of this outcome, this plan is based on Council retaining control and setting up an internal business unit.
+However, Councils are expected to provide a plan on how they intend to provide the services going forward, at this time, Council has determined that retaining the 3 water services in council is the most appropriate for Westland.
+This will be in the form of a separate business unit within council.
+This is the more affordable option, control of the assets remain with Westland ratepayers and it provides flexibility to move to a shared model in the future.